cloudflare/cloudflare-docs/content/byoip/service-bindings/magic-transit-with-cdn.md

 * Account-level: uses the address map for all proxied DNS records across all of the zones within an account.

-* Zone-Level: uses the address map for all proxied DNS records within a zone.
+* Zone-level: uses the address map for all proxied DNS records within a zone.

 {{<Aside type="note">}}
-If you need to map only specific hostnames to specific IP addresses - and not all proxied DNS records -, you can use a [Subdomain setup](/dns/zone-setups/subdomain-setup/).
+If you need to map only specific subdomains to specific IP addresses - and not all proxied DNS records -, you can use a [Subdomain setup](/dns/zone-setups/subdomain-setup/).
 {{</Aside>}}

 {{<tabs labels="Dashboard | API">}}